HMS Harpy (1777): Royal Navy

+Whaler

-Whaler: In August 1785 Lloyd's List reported that Harpy, Marshall, master, was off Whitby, returning from Greenland with one "fish" (whale).
+In August 1785 Lloyd's List reported that Harpy, Marshall, master, was off Whitby, returning from Greenland with one "fish" (whale).
 Then on 8 March 1786 Harpy, Marshall, master, sailed from the Downs bound for "David Straits" (Davis Strait).
 In July Harpy, Marshall, was off Whitby, returning from Davis Straits with five fish.
 A second report had her arriving at Gravesend on 17 August from Greenland with six fish.

 Harpy first appeared in Lloyd's Register in 1786 with J. Marshall, master, J. Dawse, owner, and trade London–Greenland.
 On 26 February 1787 Harpy, Marshall, master, sailed for Davis Strait.
 On 29 August they were back at Gravesend.
 Almost a year later Harpy, Stevens, master, was at Gravesend again, having taken four fish, at Greenland.

 Harpy does not appear under that name in a compendium of all merchant vessels registered at Liverpool in 1786–1788.

 In 1788 Harpy underwent a large repair.
 Captain John Inskip and Harpy, Hattersley & Co., owners, were at the Downs on 23 October 1788, waiting to sail for the South Seas.
 By 11 March 1789 she was at the Cape of Good Hope.
 She returned on 14 July 1790.
 While she was on her voyage, her owner had changed from Hattersley to Stephens.
 Although there is no confirmation from Lloyd's Lists ship arrival and departure (SAD) data, Lloyd's Register (1791) still carried her as being in the Southern Whale Fishery.
 (Note: John Inskip died in 1791.)

+Merchantman

-Merchantman: On 5 January 1792 Harpy, Wilson, master, sailed from the Downs for Sierra Leone.
+On 5 January 1792 Harpy, Wilson, master, sailed from the Downs for Sierra Leone.
 Lloyd's Register (1792) showed Harpy with James, master, Sierra Leone Company, owner, and trade London–Sierra Leone.
 She had undergone a good repair in 1791.
 The Sierra Leone Company had been established in March 1791 and had purchased several vessels.
 These vessels supported the colony the Company had established in Sierra Leone and that its settlers, free blacks from Canada that the company had transported there, named Freetown.
 Lloyd's List for 4 May 1792 reported that Amy, Patterson, Lapwing, Robinson, Harpy, Wilson, and 15 ships from Halifax, Nova Scotia ha arrived in Sierra Leone.
 (It was this fleet of 15 vessels that brought the settlers.)
 Harpy arrived back in England in December.
 Lloyd's Register (1795) showed Harpy with D.Telford, master, the Sierra Leone Company, owner, and trade London–Sierra Leone.